 + Cleans the tub, drum, element, pump and pipes

 - Short use-by date

 These sachets remove and prevent limescale, grease, and detergent build-up.
-A fantastic preventative solution for new washers, especially if you prefer using low-temperature wash cycles that don’t dissolve detergent so easily as a hot wash, which in turn leaves a residue behind.
+It's a fantastic preventative solution for new washers, especially if you prefer using low-temperature wash cycles that don’t dissolve detergents as easily as a hot wash, which in turn leaves a residue behind.

 + Allergy UK approved